.

 Are Any Other Shoe Choices Available?

 Still not sure which shoe style is best for your child’s extra wide feet?
-Email me your child’s shoe size (length and width), along with any photos you might have of your child’s feet and I will send you specific shoe recommendations:
+Feel free to contact me via email if your child’s shoe size (length and width), along with any photos you might have of your child’s feet and I will send you specific shoe recommendations.